Bad breath is a common problem for patients. Royal York Dental has solutions and tips to help resolve your bad breath issues.

 Smoking, Alcohol, Coffee and Tea

-Smoking, along with coffee and alcohol consumption, contributes to breath odour, along with increasing the problem of having a dry mouth.
+Smoking, along with coffee and alcohol consumption, contributes to breath odour, and may exacerbate the problem of having a dry mouth.
 Smoking is also a very significant causative factor in the progression of gum disease.

 How can you help bad breath?